cipherboy/rtypr/README.md

                                    event.
                                    Currently: 0.02

-    --file, -f: Read text to retype from a file.
+    --file, -f <file>: Read text to retype from a file.

     --help, -h: Show this help text.